Lightweight TT

-The Lightweight TT is a motorcycle road race that is a part of the Isle of Man TT festival - an annual motorcycle event traditionally held over the last week of May and first week of June.
+The Supertwin TT is a motorcycle road race that is a part of the Isle of Man TT festival - an annual motorcycle event traditionally held over the last week of May and first week of June.
+Prior to the 2022 edition of the TT, the race was known as the Lightweight TT.

 History

-The Lightweight class was first present at the 1920 TT races, as a category in the Junior TT.
-However it was not until 1922 that the first time the Lightweight TT took place, won by Geoff S. Davison riding a Levis, at an average speed of 49.89 mph (80.29 km/h) for 5 laps of the Snaefell Mountain Course.
+The Lightweight class, as it was then known, was first present at the 1920 TT races, as a category in the Junior TT.
+However it was not until 1922 that the first time the Lightweight TT took place, won by motorcycle journalist Geoff S. Davison riding a Levis, at an average speed of 49.89 mph (80.29 km/h) for 5 laps of the Snaefell Mountain Course.

 Between 1949 and 1976, the Lightweight race was part of the Grand Prix motorcycle racing season.

-The event was dropped from the 2005 race calendar due to lack of entries.
+In the changes following the loss of FIM World Championship status after the 1976 event, the Lightweight TT event was dropped with the 250 cc machines running for the Junior TT in place of the now defunct 350 cc formula.
+The Lightweight TT returned in 1995 before being split into two distinct events from 1999, dropping from the schedule again after 2004.

 The Lightweight TT and the Ultra-Lightweight TT were later reinstated to the 2008 & 2009 race schedules, but were held on the 4.25 mile Billown Circuit in the south of the Isle of Man.
 For the 2010 races, the Lightweight TT was again dropped from the race schedule on cost grounds.

 The event was re-introduced for the 2012 races on the Mountain course, with a change to water-cooled four-stroke twin cylinder engines not exceeding 650 cc and complying with the ACU Standing Regulations.

+The event was renamed Supertwin TT in 2022.